appductionstudios/digitalocean_parse/README.md

 5. Copy the generated **mongodb://** url and use it for your migration on Parse.com.

-6. For background jobs run `sh add_jobs.sh`.
-Then copy your background jobs to /root/parse-server-example/jobs.js file.
-And run `pm2 restart parse-server-wrapper`.
-Make sure to copy each job separately to ensure following the agenda syntax.

-7. To sync the cloud code with your repo run `sh parse_deploy.sh`.
+6. To sync the cloud code with your repo run `sh parse_deploy.sh`.
 Make sure you have the cloud params set in your config.json before running this.

 Note: This script is based on these tutorials: